Islamic views on slavery: Source of slaves

-Traditional Islamic jurisprudence presumed everyone was free under the dictum of The basic principle is liberty (al-'asl huwa 'l-hurriya), and slavery was an exceptional condition.
+As per Islamic law, enslavement is allowed in two instances: capture in war (on the condition that the prisoner is non-Muslim), or by birth into slavery.
+Islamic law does not recognize the classes of slave from pre-Islamic Arabia including those sold or given into slavery by themselves and others, and those indebted into slavery.
+Though a free Muslim cannot be enslaved, conversion to Islam by a non-Muslim slave requires that he or she then should be liberated.
+Slave status is not affected by conversion to Islam.
+Purchasing slaves and receiving slaves as tribute was permitted.
+Many scholars subjected slave purchases to the condition that slave should have been "rightfully enslaved" in the first place.Traditional Islamic jurisprudence presumed everyone was free under the dictum of The basic principle is liberty (al-'asl huwa 'l-hurriya), and slavery was an exceptional condition.
 Any person whose status was unknown (e.g. a foundling) was presumed to be free.
 A free person could not sell himself or his children into slavery.
 Neither could a free person be enslaved due to debt or as punishment for a crime.
 Non-Muslims living under Muslim rule, known as dhimmi, could not be enslaved.
 (Note: Unenslavability extended to non-Muslims living under Muslim rule.
 There was agreement that these dhimmis could not be enslaved even if they rebelled against the Muslim government.
 Even if enemies from outside the Abode of Islam captured dhimmis living under Muslim rule and took them as slaves, they were not legally owned according to the Shariah.)
-Lawful enslavement was restricted to two instances: capture in war (on the condition that the prisoner is not a Muslim), or birth in slavery.
-Islamic law did not recognize the classes of slave from pre-Islamic Arabia including those sold or given into slavery by themselves and others, and those indebted into slavery.
-Though a free Muslim could not be enslaved, conversion to Islam by a non-Muslim slave did not require that he or she then should be liberated.
-Slave status was not affected by conversion to Islam.
-Purchasing slaves and receiving slaves as tribute was permitted.
-Many scholars subjected slave purchases to the condition that slave should have been "rightfully enslaved" in the first place.